nbtlk/nbtlk/README.md

 - 👋 Hi, I’m @nbtlk
-- 👀 I’m interested in ...writing
+- 👀 I’m interested in ...a ton of things- writing, sports, finance, and the cosmos just to name a few
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...coding
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...software development
-- 📫 How to reach me ...
+- 📫 How to reach me ... @brihum9 on skype

 <!---
 nbtlk/nbtlk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.